Hi, I'm Toufiq.

 How Incentives Shape Teacher Effort: Lessons from a Piece-rate Bonus Program

-I study the effects of piece-rate teacher bonus program on student outcomes.
+We study the effects of piece-rate teacher bonus program on student outcomes.
 Beginning 2015-16 School year, North Carolina annually rewards an Advanced Placement (AP) teacher $50 bonus for each student in her class passing the corresponding AP exam, with total bonuses capped at $3,500 ($2,000 in SY 2015-16 only).
-Using the program features, I develop simple economic model, which implies that the piece-rate structure and the cap provide disproportionate incentives to teachers with varying baseline student number and aptitude.
-Leveraging course-level student-teacher linked data from North Carolina and using both teacher fixed effects and difference-in-differences models, I provide evidence supporting the model implications.
-My main result suggests that the bonus program significantly increased pass rate among students assigned to teachers unconstrained by the bonus cap.
+Using the program features, we develop a simple economic model, which implies that the piece-rate structure and the cap provide disproportionate incentives to teachers with varying baseline student number and aptitude.
+Leveraging course-level student-teacher linked data from North Carolina and using both teacher fixed effects and difference-in-differences models, we provide evidence supporting the model implications.
+Our main result suggests that the bonus program significantly increased pass rate among students assigned to teachers unconstrained by the bonus cap.

 Eviction in the Gig Economy